padmarajnidagundi/Awesome-Tongyi-Lingma-Chat-Context/README.md

     Includes relevant project structure, configs, or linked files.
 Useful for architecture-level questions.

 -   `#testFile`
-    Automatically pulls in test files related to current code.
+    Automatically pulls in test files related to the current code.
 Use to debug or improve tests.

 -   `#gitDiff`
     Adds staged Git diff for PR review help or code change explanations.